USMLE Step 1 and 2 CK: 11 Important Points for the Neurology Residency Applicant

-In 2016, the mean USMLE Step 1 score among matched U.S. seniors was 231.
-Among unmatched U.S. seniors, the mean score was 216.
+1. In 2018, the mean USMLE Step 1 score among U.S. seniors who matched to neurology was 231.
+Among unmatched U.S. seniors, the mean score was 213.

 If you have such concerns, consider our Strategy for Success Session with Dr. Samir Desai.

 Dr. Desai will perform a comprehensive review of your credentials, assess your strengths and weaknesses, and provide you with a specific plan to implement tailored to your unique situation and school.

 This plan will significantly improve your chances of a successful outcome.